anon42344/XKR-Discord-Encrypter/xkr_discord_encrypter/readme.txt

 Installation
-Go to chrome://extensions, select "Load unpacked" and select the directory of this file.
+Go to chrome://extensions, select "Load unpacked" and select the directory with files.
+Navigate in your browser to a discord channel.
+Enter the password for your server, and add optional password for your channel.
+Press § to encrypt a message.
 Done.